viamrobotics/docs/docs/services/motion.md

 The available constraints--linear, psuedolinear, orientation, and free--are covered in the following sub-sections.

 {{% alert title="Note" %}}
-The motion profile constraints passed via the `extra` parameter are experimental features.
+The motion profile constraints passed using the `extra` parameter are experimental features.
 Stability is not guaranteed.
 {{% /alert %}}